Macquarie University: Transportation

-Macquarie University is served by Macquarie University railway station on the Sydney Metro Northwest.
+Macquarie University is served by Macquarie University railway station on the Metro North West & Bankstown Line.
 Macquarie is Australia's only university with a railway station on campus.

 There is also a major bus interchange on the campus that provides close to 800 bus services daily.
 The M2 Motorway runs parallel to the campus's northern boundary and is accessible to traffic from the university.